Wildhoney/Keo/README.md

 </button>
 ```

-It's worth noting that Keo wraps the `setState` function to prevent you from setting the state to `null` which would otherwise throw an error in React &ndash; this allows you to return `undefined/null` and **still** use `setState` on your actions.
+It's worth noting that Keo wraps the `setState` method to prevent you from setting the state to `null` which would otherwise throw an error in React &ndash; this allows you to return `undefined/null` and **still** use `setState` on your actions.

 ```javascript
 export const eatBrain = name => {